-MED100 Medical Terminology 4 quarter credits 40 clock hours
+MED100 Medical Terminology Delivery Method: Blended and Residential 4 quarter credits

 This course provides the student with the study and practical application of the medical language in the healthcare field while incorporating body structure and function in health and disease.
 The student will have an effective understanding of the major body systems, including the musculoskeletal, cardiovascular, respiratory, digestive, genitourinary, and integumentary systems.
 Students should anticipate 20 or more hours of outside preparation for this class.